pingwin98/blog/_posts/2020-07-21-Arduino-R-2R-DAC-sinewave-generator.md

 <img src="{{'assets/images/MAP003.BMP' | relative_url}}" alt="osciloscope1" align="middle">

 <div style="text-align: justify">
   And there it is, sinewave generator using Arduino, and some basics electronic elements.
-There are some better ways to generate sinewave of course, but I think that was good example how to use and change arduino outputs and the same time, use interrupts etc. I won't use it as sinewave generator, because it has too small frequency range.
+There are some better ways to generate sinewave of course, but I think that was good example how to use and change arduino outputs at the same time, use interrupts etc. I won't use it as sinewave generator, because it has too small frequency range.
 In some time im going to build function generator based on ICL8038 which will have better performances.
 </div>